plant99/felicette/README.md

 NB: `felicette` at the present state searches for cloud-cover < 10%, and doesn't constrain results on the basis of dates.

+One can see [Product Roadmap](https://github.com/plant99/felicette/wiki/Product-Roadmap) for upcoming features.

 ### Installation

 `felicette` depends on GDAL.
 But the following steps cover GDAL's installation as well.
+`rio-color` uses numpy headers to setup, thus installing numpy and GDAL=={ogrinfo --version} would be sufficient before installing felicette.
 #### Debian
 ```
 $ sudo add-apt-repository ppa:ubuntugis/ppa